ericmahare/blog-app/README.md

 # Blog-App
-This is a blog application where users can add, like comment and manage their blog posts.
+This is a blog application where users can add, like, comment and manage their blog posts.
 ## Built With

 - [x] Programming Language: Ruby